juanlazarde/word_splitter/README.md

 Private Function PasteWithoutErrors(wd As Document) As Boolean
-    '''Paste the text, if there're errors then return False'''
+    ''Paste the text, if there're errors then return False''

     Const TimeoutLimit As Integer = 6
     Dim TimeoutCounter As Integer